quicwg/base-drafts/draft-ietf-quic-transport.md

 The CRYPTO frame (type=0x18) is used to transmit cryptographic handshake messages.
 It can be sent in all packet types.
-The CRYPTO frame offers the cryptographic protocol an in-order stream of bytes.
+The CRYPTO frame offers the cryptographic protocol an in-order stream of octets.
 CRYPTO frames are functionally identical to STREAM frames, except that they do not bear a stream identifier; they are not flow controlled; and they do not carry markers for optional offset, optional length, and the end of the stream.